dwsds/Groove/README.md

 ### Adding Songs to Playlists
 In the music library, select a song and add it to one of your playlists.

-## Feedback and Support
-For any feedback, suggestions, or issues, please contact [your contact information].

-Enjoy your music experience with the Music App!
+Enjoy your music experience with Groove!